robswhitmore/content-style-guide/voice_tone.md

 <Meta title="Voice and Tone" />

-<p style="color:red;">Most of this content was taken from <a href="https://docs.google.com/document/d/1ZbexAt2UR2Dbw9CYSdBg5oJNK5Grxk3PIWHU94_x-JM/edit#heading=h.xgq0qeagedfq">Lightstep Voice & Tone Guidelines</a></p>
+<span style="color:red;">Most of this content was taken from <a href="https://docs.google.com/document/d/1ZbexAt2UR2Dbw9CYSdBg5oJNK5Grxk3PIWHU94_x-JM/edit#heading=h.xgq0qeagedfq">Lightstep Voice & Tone Guidelines</a></span>

 The voice and tone used in our content is important in establishing our brand.
 The more cohesive we can be across deliverables, the more the public will recognize Lightstep.

 ## TLDR; What you need to know about voice and tone
-<p style="color:red;">I added this section cause I'm pretty sure not many will slog through everything to find what they need.</p>
+<span style="color:red;">I added this section cause I'm pretty sure not many will slog through everything to find what they need.</span>

 The rest of this guideline provides the "why" for our voice and tone, along with examples of using our voice and tone correctly.
 Read this section to quickly understand where voice and tone are important and how to use it in specific deliverables.